pyrsmk/Funktions/README.md

 # Funktions

-Funktions is a set of useful PHP functions aiming to ease your life by appending missing ones from PHP core, or modifying some of them, with immutability in mind.
+Funktions is a set of useful PHP functions aiming to ease your life by appending missing ones from PHP core.

+These functions are designed:

+- to be immutables
+- to support all iterables, not only arrays
+- to support all callables, not only closures
+- to use generators first (because it rocks!)

 __WARNING!!!
 STILL UNDER HEAVY DEVELOPMENT AND NOT TESTED YED__